whitmancsfaculty/nand2tetris-autograder-gradescope/README.md

   * Project 4 includes an additional program, `fillStatic`.
 This program can be tested automatically, unlike the `fill` program provided with Nand2Tetris which must be tested interactively.
   * There are additional test cases for projects 6-8 and 11.
   * Project 11 is divided in two parts, 11a and 11b.
   * Otherwise, assignments and test cases are as in the textbook Nand2Tetris distribution.
+  * If using [Python starter code](https://github.com/whitmancsfaculty/nand2tetris-startercode), the instructor may want to add Python files that students do not modify before building zip files, so that students do not have to include unmodified files in their Gradescope submissions.
+Those files are not provided in this public repository.
 * `spec/run_autograder` runs all test cases for a project, as required by Gradescope.
 It obtains the project name from a command-line parameter or from the `spec/project` file, which is created automatically when building a zipfile to upload to Gradescope.
 * Projects using different tools require different scripts to evaluate test cases.
 These scripts are named `test_*`.